markstringer-dti/markstringer-dti.github.io/dti.md

 Count things.
 Count things like what?
 Here are some things that have worked for me in the past.

 Here's an example.
-How long does it takes for a piece of work to get from the point where it's agreed that it should be worked on, to the point where it is in the software?
+How long does it take for a piece of work to get from the point where it's agreed that it should be worked on, to the point where it is in the software?

-How much work is the team completing on average in a two-week sprint?
+How much work is the team completing on average in a two-week period?
 When does that mean the project is likely to complete all the work that's needed?

 How long does a piece of work, on average, have to wait for an expert opinion before it can be worked on?

-What's the rate at which the budget is being spent.
+What's the rate at which the budget is being spent?

-All of these numbers are the kind of numbers that a Lean approach to manufacturing and development suggest that you count.
+All these numbers are the kind of numbers that a Lean approach to manufacturing and development suggest that you count.

 And then there are some other things, that aren't counted, but are "observed."